iholloma/crdh/_essays/v01-17-talk-back-boards-and-text-mining.md

 slavery as the primary cause of the Civil War).
-In contrast, WORI exhibits hardly discuss slavery at all, yet many visitors made connections between gender equality and race-based chattel slavery using abstract, emotion-drive language.
+In contrast, WORI exhibits hardly discuss slavery at all, yet many visitors made connections between gender equality and race-based chattel slavery using abstract, emotion-driven language.
 A topic extraction analysis, where each response is broken down into stem words to discover common words that account for model variance, found a statistically significant percentage of respondents referenced sex equality (39.3%), social